Libensemble/spack_libe/theta/theta-build-libe.md

 * Propose petsc4py does not depend on MPI/petsc+mpi, but just petsc.
 Is there a reason this is set.
 * Determine why SciPy fails on MOM node
 * Try re-build from scratch aiming to minimse back-end building required.
+* Determine how to create nlopt.py (note: it is created on other platforms).